wongkenny240/ComputerForensics/nuix/nuix-processing.md

 Traversal.
 For forensic images, I always select “process loose file and forensic images but not their contents”.
 This selection performs a directory listing of all files but does not perform any further analysis of file contents

 Recover deleted files from disk images.
 I like to have this option enabled so deleted content is already identified and recovered prior to any further processing of the evidence.
 If I choose to do carving and indexing of unallocated space, I do that in a separate reprocessing step.

+## Decryption Keys
+The Decryption Keys tab enables you to manage password lists and configure keys and passwords used when processing.

+### Password Discovery

+Password bank for decrypting files enables you to manage password lists by adding manually or importing a word list via a txt file.
+The password bank:

+* Is done at the case level.

+* Provides ingestion time decryption time of items.

+* Supports the following formats:
+  * Microsoft Office 2010+ (.docx, .xlsx, .pptx),
+  * Microsoft Office pre-2010 (.doc, .xls, .ppt),
+  * Adobe PDF documents (.pdf),
+  * Zip archives (.zip),
+  * 7Zip archives (.7z)
+  * Bitlocker
+  * FileVault2

 ### Example of Decryption